Reflections and Drinfeld twists for set-theoretic Yang-Baxter maps

-\begin{theorem} The map $\bar{k}$ is a set-theoretic reflection for the map $\bar{r}$. \end{theorem} \begin{proof} The \textsc{re} for $\bar{k}$ is proven inductively.
+\begin{lemma} The map $\bar{k}$ is a set-theoretic reflection for the map $\bar{r}$ on the structure monoid $M(X,r)$. \end{lemma} \begin{proof} The \textsc{re} for $\bar{k}$ is proven inductively.
 A graphical proof is given in Figure \ref{fig:proof}: consider $k_2 rk_2 r(a_1a_2\ldots a_n,\, b_{n+1}b_{n+2}\ldots b_m)$, move the first $n$ strands out of the way, and apply the \textsc{re} in sequence to bring the bouncing of the $(n+1)$st strand to the top, past the bouncings of the first $n$ strands; then move the first $n$ strands back in place.
 Repeat for the $(n+2)$nd strand, for the $(n+3)$rd, and so on. \end{proof}

 \begin{remark} Observe that $\bar{k}$ satisfies \eqref{eq:reflection-unity} by construction, and \eqref{eq:reflection-product} by \cite[Theorem 1.8]{lebed2022reflection}.
 Indeed, \eqref{eq:reflection-product} corresponds to the fact that $\tilde{r}$ passes to a well defined map in the quotient.
 A graphical interpretation is reported in Figure \ref{fig:braided-refl}.